 Voice of Customer Overview

-Why is the Voice of Client Important?
+Why is the Voice of Customer Important?

-In short, soliciting the voice of clients is important because, without customers, you have no company.
+In short, soliciting the voice of clients is essential because, without customers, you have no company.
 The best way to get higher customer satisfaction is to ensure you deliver what they want when they engage you.

-Why voice of client is important.
+Why the voice of the client is important.

-Why Solicit the Voice of Client?
+Why Solicit the Voice of Customer?

-We want to solicit the voice of client so we can follow the principles of continuous improvement.
+We want to solicit the voice of the client so we can follow the principles of continuous improvement.
 For example, you would want to provide a better post-purchase experience so that your company can increase sales by moving customers into the loyalty loop rather than the less stable active research loop.

 evolution of voice of client